CRKatri/trustcache/README.txt

              Create a trustcache at outfile.
 Each Mach-O found in the specified inputs will be scanned for a code signature and hashed.
              Any malformed or unsigned Mach-O will be ignored.
 Each slice of a FAT binary will have its hash included.
-Versions 0 and 1 are supported, if not specified, 1 is assumed.
+Versions 0, 1, and 2 are supported, if not specified, 1 is assumed.
 If uuid is specified, that will be used instead of a randomly generated one.

      info [-c] [-h] [-e entrynum] file
              Print information about file.
-The output for each hash will be in the format:
+The output for each hash will be in one of these formats:

                    <cdhash> <flags> [<hash_type>]
+                   <cdhash> <flags> [<hash_type>] [<category>]

              If the -c is given, only the hashes will be printed.
 If -h is given, only the header will be printed.
 If entrynum is